Afghan journalist shot dead in car ambush

-KABUL (REUTERS) - An Afghan journalist was shot dead in a car ambush in the central province of Ghor, the fifth media professional to be killed in the country in two months, officials said on Saturday (Jan 2).
+KABUL • An Afghan journalist has been shot dead in a car ambush in the central province of Ghor, the fifth media professional to be killed in the country in two months, officials said yesterday.

 "Unfortunately, Bismellah Adel Aimaq, the head of Sada-e Ghor Radio, was killed by unknown gunmen this evening in Firoz Koh.

-"He was 28 years old, and started working with Sada-e-Ghor Radio since 2015," said Habibollah Radmanesh, the deputy governor of Ghor.
+"He was 28 years old, and started working with Sada-e-Ghor Radio in 2015," said Mr Habibollah Radmanesh, the deputy governor of Ghor.

 Afghan President Ashraf Ghani condemned the killing and said his government was committed to supporting and promoting freedom of expression.

-"The Taliban and other terrorist groups could not silence the legitimate voices of journalists and the media by carrying out such attacks," he said in a tweet.
+"The Taleban and other terrorist groups could not silence the legitimate voices of journalists and the media by carrying out such attacks," he said in a tweet.

 A civil society activist was also killed on Friday by unknown militants.

-Targeted killings of journalists, government officials and rights activists, have increased rapidly in recent months as violence surges in Afghanistan despite peace talks between the government and the Taliban.
+Targeted killings of journalists, government officials and rights activists have increased rapidly in recent months as violence surges in Afghanistan despite peace talks between the government and the Taleban.

-The Taliban stated in December it was not involved in the killing of media professionals.
+The Taleban stated last month that it was not involved in the killing of media professionals.